ehmatthes/pcc_2e/beyond_pcc/extracting_from_excel.md

     print(f" {percent_aa_victims}% killed by police were African American")
 ```

-If all we wanted to do was generate a text summary of this data, this code is probably fine.
-But we're probably going to do some visualization work, and maybe we want to bring in some data from another file.
-If we're going to do anything further, it's worth breaking this in to a couple functions.
+If all we wanted to do was generate a text summary of this data, this code would probably be fine.
+But we're probably going to do some visualization work, and maybe we want to bring in some additional data from another file.
+If we're going to do anything further, it's worth breaking this into a couple functions.
 Here's how we might organize this code:

 ```python
 from openpyxl import load_workbook